What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

 IBM Enterprise Content Management

 SaaS (Software As A Service)

 Additional service charge

 Difference Between CMS & Website Builder

-CMS’s manage the website’s content, such as blog posts, and we can add a theme on top of that management system.
-When we deploy the site using CMS the process usually looks like this –
+CMS’s manage the website’s content, such as blog posts, and you can add a theme on top of that management system.
+When you deploy the site using CMS the process usually looks like this –

 Purchase domain name